HITECHCRIME/HC_SG41_Cannibal/README.md

 sewing pieces like an artisan (sewing pieces as an artisan) but i'm a cannibal

+rouuuu

+[VERSE]
 scavenger / danger (?) check which word ending is in the recording

-[VERSE]
+x
+x

 evade the forces
 let it out and cut it out

 evade forces
 let them out the foyer (????) fire

+x
+x

+let them bunk at the cleaver